 A nipple shield is different from a breast shield or shell.
-The breast shell is not used while feeding the baby, but rather in between feedings, and its purpose is to make the nipple more prominent, so that the baby will take the breast better, or, to protect the nipple from contact with the mother’s bra, particularly when the nipple has trauma.
-Whether the shell actually succeeds in this purpose is debatable, but a breast shell is probably harmless; a nipple shield is not harmless.
+The breast shell is not used while feeding the baby, but rather in between feedings, and its purpose is to make the nipple more prominent, so that the baby will take the breast better, or, to protect the nipple from contact with the mother’s clothing, particularly when the mother has sore nipples.
+Whether the shell actually succeeds in this purpose is debatable, but a breast shell is probably harmless, if it, in turn, does not aggravate nipple pain as it sometimes can; on the other hand, a nipple shield is not harmless.

-Nipple shields are not, in fact, the answer to these problems.
+Nipple shields are not, in fact, the answer to any of these problems.
 They give the illusion that the problems have been dealt with, but in fact, the problems have not been dealt with at all.
-The illusion that things are now going well leads to mothers not getting help early and making fixing the problems more difficult as time goes by.
+The illusion that things are now going well leads many mothers not getting help early with the result that fixing the problems becomes more and more difficult as time goes by.
 Let’s look at these questions more closely.

 1. The baby will not take the breast.

 A nipple shield is not usually the answer.
-In fact, a baby who sucks at the breast through a nipple shield is not latched on to the breast; he is latched on to the nipple shield.
+In fact, a baby who sucks at the breast through a nipple shield is not latched on to the breast, not at all; he is latched on to the nipple shield.
 Does this matter?
-Yes, because a poor latch is still a poor latch and baby on a nipple shield has, at best, a poor latch.
+Yes, because a poor latch is still a poor latch and baby on a nipple shield has, at best, a poor latch, though in truth the baby is not latched on at all.
 This means the baby will depend on the mother’s having milk ejection reflexes (letdown reflexes) in order to get milk.
 If the mother’s milk production is abundant, then the baby actually may gain weight well.
 Even then, however, we believe that it is problematic to use the nipple shield (see below).

-Many mothers have a good milk supply but not what one would call an abundant milk supply.
-In that case it is very possible that the baby will not gain weight adequately with a nipple shield.
-Furthermore, as mentioned above, when a baby feeds through a nipple shield, the milk supply can even decrease (see the information sheet Slow Weight Gain after Early Good Weight Gain).
+Many mothers have a good milk supply but not all have what one would call an abundant milk supply.
+In that case it is very possible that the baby will not gain weight adequately with a nipple shield especially after the first few weeks after birth.
+Furthermore, as mentioned above, when a baby feeds through a nipple shield, the milk supply can decrease (see late onset decreasing milk supply and flow).
 Even worse, if the milk supply decreases, it becomes more difficult to get the baby to take the breast without using a nipple shield.
+A typical “vicious circle”.

 “My baby was born on xxx weighing 2.5 kg (5lb 8oz).
 I started using a breast shield when the baby was a few days old because my baby would not latch on; everything seemed to go okay, but somewhere around 3 weeks I began to notice she didn’t seem to be sucking properly and by her one month check up she’d only gained an ounce.”